-- Complex Demodulation: Data will be transformed to time-frequency domain using complex demodulation (see chapter 8.1 for more details) - Wavelet Transform: Data will be transformed to time-frequency domain using one of two possible wavelet approaches (see chapter 8.2 for more details) - Wavelet Morlet - Wavelet Mexican Hat - Number of Conditions: Up to two conditions (e.g. target and control) can be provided - Condition 1: A name for the first condition - Condition 2: If number of conditions is equal to two, a name can be provided for the second condition
+- Complex Demodulation: Data will be transformed to time-frequency domain using complex demodulation (see chapter 4.1 for more details). - Wavelet Transform: Data will be transformed to time-frequency domain using one of two possible wavelet approaches (see chapter 4.2 for more details). - Wavelet Morlet - Wavelet Mexican Hat - Multitaper: Data will be transformed to time-frequency domain using Multitaper transform (see chapter 4.3 for more details). - Number of Conditions: Up to ten conditions (e.g. target and control) can be provided. - Define Condition Names: Condition names can be set for all of the selected Number of Conditions.